0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 I ordered a shelving unit on wheels this week from [Amazon](https://amzn.to/2HMZqCW) to deal with the space issues in my kitchen, and I can't wait to use it!

 I felt hungry not long after waking up today, so I decided to eat a big breakfast.
-340 g of my chickpea curry and 175 g of rice adds up to 630 calories, but omg it was worth it.
+340 g of my chickpea curry and 175 g of rice adds up to 630 calories, but boy, was it worth it.
 I'm writing this in the afternoon and I still feel full!

 I had a snack at lunchtime of a sliced red pepper.
 I'm honestly learning to love munching on bell peppers.
 I used to hate bell peppers in any of the dishes my mom made (usually a stir-fry), but I've been using them more and more in my own cooking.
 I guess peppers for me have been a very long journey of acquiring tastes, but they're practically a staple now.
 Raw, they're super crispy and work as a great snack, and cooked, they go well in so many soups and stews.